zach-chairez/Python-Learning-Experiences/mutable_vs_immutable.md

 ## Conclusion
 Understanding mutability in Python helps avoid unintended side effects, improves memory efficiency, and makes debugging easier.
 Mastering this concept is valuable for both performance optimization and code reliability.

----
-If you found this useful, feel free to contribute or ask questions! 🚀